nent/nent/packages/core/src/components/n-presentation/elements.md

 ## Time-Presentation Child Attribute Resolution

-The [\<n-presentation\>](/components/n-presentation) element is always keeping track of time once is active.
+The [\<n-presentation\>](/components/n-presentation) element is always keeping track of time once it is active.
 As such, you can create timed-based actions using special attributes placed on any child element.

 > ℹ️) If a video element is detected, its time is used, allowing pause & play.